Jobs & Internships

 - Supporting corporate and foundation research, proposal submission, and reporting

 - Supporting Development Director with daily operations of the department including donor inquiries and requests, meeting scheduling and preparation, and other duties as assigned

 Ideal applicants will be proficient in Microsoft Office and Google Docs.
 Experience with patron database systems such as PatronManager, OvationTix, Raiser’s Edge, Tessitura, and Vendini is a plus.
 Candidates must also possess excellent communication and organizational skills.
 Scheduling is flexible and can be tailored to fit academic and/or performing schedules.

-If interested, please send a cover letter explaining the type of internship you’re interested in, resume, and references to firstname.lastname@example.org.
+If interested, please send a cover letter, resume, and references to email@example.com.
 No phone calls please.